-The SaaS industry grows more competitive each year, making it evermore difficult to stand out.
-Discover 7 vital SaaS marketing trends to achieve success in 2018.
+The SaaS (software as a service) industry grows more competitive each year, making it evermore difficult to stand out.
+Updated Summer 2019, discover 7 vital SaaS marketing trends to achieve success.

 There will always be another fresh, subscription-based startup that offers a similar service.
-To illustrate further, feast your eyes on the ever-evolving martech landscape and its absolute proliferation during 2016 through 2017:
+To illustrate further, feast your eyes on the ever-evolving martech landscape and its absolute proliferation from 2018 to 2019:

 #1) Enter the right market (with a validated product that solves real problems)